College transcripts are evaluated after you are admitted to the university.

 *During peak times, credit evaluations may take longer than two weeks to process.

 Credits That Transfer

 Transfer credit of similar content may be accepted from any two- or four-year accredited institutions—normally institutions with regional accreditation status in the United States.
-Students from non-United States colleges or universities should contact the Office of the University Registrar for transfer eligibility.
+Students from non-United States colleges or universities should contact the Registrar’s Office for transfer eligibility.

 Credits that are not acceptable for transfer include courses that are remedial, occupational, technical, or non-credit, as well as career course work used for an applied science degree from career or technical programs.

 Students bear the ultimate responsibility for educational planning, selecting courses, meeting program requirements, and adhering to policies and procedures.
-The university’s transfer credit policy is available from the Office of the University Registrar.
+The university’s transfer credit policies are available from the Registrar’s Office.

 Determining Your Transfer GPA

 Grades earned at other colleges and universities are used only for admission, course placement, and other academic decisions.

 All courses attempted and grades earned, including repeated course work, in college level and non-remedial courses are considered in holistic review.
 The last attempt for a repeated course will be the one accepted for transfer credit and recorded on the permanent record.